Learning to promote on the world’s biggest pinboard.

 Fortunately, a single online platform, a bit unusual social media network, is a place where anyone can express an idea, a thought or an opinion in any way they want.
 So, whether you’re inclined to text, video, audio or simply, chatting, look no further than Tumblr.

 This social media misfit is a multimedia microcosmos – worth exploring both for personal use, and particularly as a professional, potentially profitable marketing asset.
+But what is Tumblr exactly and how to start with Tumblr marketing?

 What is Tumblr?